timothydijamco/cryptopredictor/README.md

 # cryptopredictor
 Cryptocurrency price prediction tools

-# Usage
+## Usage
 ### Simple usage
-You can run the simple priceHistory script, which asks you for a date to predict the ETH price change in.
+You can run the simple priceHistory script, which asks you for a date The script will make a prediction on how the price of ETH will change in that day.
 It queries the price history data from GDAX every time you run the script, so it does not require MongoDB to be set up.
 ```
 node priceHistory.js
 ```